Low Kiok Chiang

-He played a major role in financing the construction of major Roman Catholic infrastructure in Singapore, Bangkok and China, which is still in use today.
+He played a major role in financing the construction of major Catholic infrastructure in Singapore, Bangkok and China, which is still in use today.

 Life

 Jacob Low was born in the South Chinese Guangdong province coastal town of Shantou (formerly Swatow) in 1843 in a Teochew family.
 Due to financial difficulties his family sent 2 sons to Singapore in search of work.
-Low, arriving in Singapore as a 16-year-old in 1859, had originally worked as a cook, and later as a clerical assistant at the French Roman Catholic religious order Missions Étrangères de Paris (MEP) headquarters in Oxley Road, Singapore, from the 1850s.
+Low, arriving in Singapore as a 16-year-old in 1859, had originally worked as a cook, and later as a clerical assistant at the French Catholic religious order Missions Étrangères de Paris (MEP) headquarters in Oxley Road, Singapore, from the 1850s.
 It was during his employ as a young man that the residing parish priest Fr Patria recognised promise in Low and advised the young man to relocate to Bangkok in Siam to start up a business venture.
-According to family sources the Roman Catholic Church extended a generous loan to Low in order for him to see the plan through.
+According to family sources the Catholic Church extended a generous loan to Low in order for him to see the plan through.